eylloztek/stm32-pid-temperature-controller/README.md

 #define DEFAULT_KD 0.0f
 ```

 These are only starting points.
 Real values depend on the fan, heater, enclosure, airflow, sensor location, and thermal mass.
 The GUI can also fill the PID fields from manual gain presets or ask the STM32 firmware to calculate gains through relay autotune.
+After a useful set of gains is found, the same values can be saved locally or in STM32 Flash and reused later.

 ---